Frequently Asked Questions

 My dog is age seven, should I be feeding senior dog food?

-At the age of seven or above (or if you have a large breed dog or one which you feel puts a lot of strain on its joints you can always move onto it earlier), it’s recommended that a dog is moved onto a senior or mature product to ensure they are receiving the joint supplements frequently found in products specifically for older dogs, such as chondroitin and glucosamine.
+At the age of seven or above (if you have a large breed dog or one which you feel puts a lot of strain on its joints you can always move onto it earlier), it’s recommended that a dog is moved onto a senior or mature product to ensure they are receiving the joint supplements frequently found in products specifically for older dogs, such as chondroitin and glucosamine.
 However, this is not always essential because, as with any animal, they are all different and some breeds may be more susceptible to joint problems than others.
 Many people are happy to continue feeding their dog adult food if they are enjoying and thriving on it.
-However, should you wish to move to a senior product, our Wonderfully Wheat Free Senior Turkey has been tailored specifically for mature dogs - containing a sensible protein level for older dogs, with a good fat and carbohydrate level along with added joint supplements and rosehip (rosehip is rich in Vitamin C to help support the immune system and joint health) to help keep your four-legged friends feeling full of vitality and 100% dog happy.
+However, should you wish to move to a senior product, our Senior Complete Bundle has been tailored specifically for mature dogs - containing a sensible protein level for older dogs, with a good fat and carbohydrate level along with added joint supplements (chondroitin and glucosamine) and rosehip which is rich in vitamin C to help support the immune system and joint health.

 Here at Laughing Dog we recommend gradually moving your dog over from what you currently feed to one of our complete dog foods.
 Some dogs are more tolerant to change than others but as a guideline we would recommend that you start to mix in a small amount of Laughing Dog with your dog’s current food, then gradually increase it over the course of a week until you are feeding it 100% Laughing Dog.